babelsociety/website/content/manifest/index.md

 The method of approval will change according to the extent and impact area of the change: the greater the entity, the greater the amount of assent and critical thoughts it will have to gather.
 During the discussion, the skills necessary for the development of the project will have to be identified and possibly include which members will help in the implementation.

+When reviewing a project, unless there is a fundamental issue or something that could harm the whole society, we should be open-minded and accepting new solutions.
+We expect most discussions will be around how to improve the project rather than denying it.

 If accepted, the author of the project will be responsible for it and will have to carry it out, with the help of the whole society.
 The author may decide to yield ownership to somebody else, but this must be cleared upfront.

-### Consensus
+### Local Consensus

 A project needs the full consent of all members interested in the proposal to be implemented.
 Reaching a consensus is essential to ensure the highest degree of efficiency during the implementation phase, but also to ensure that minorities aren't penalized.

+We strive for local consensus rather than global.
+Most decisions will only affect a small portion of the whole community, therefore only those people should take part in the decision.

-Take for example a proposal in which you want to build a dam in order to divert a river to make an area more fertile.
-Suppose the river passes through a small town, but the flow is interrupted by the dam.
+Take for example a project to build a dam to divert a river to make an area more fertile.
+Suppose the river go through a small town, but the flow is interrupted by the dam.

 In this context the town people will have a substantial weight in the discussion, as the river could be their primary source of water.
 The proposal should also benefit them and include an alternative source of water in the project if needed.
 Another important weight will be given to civil engineers that can evaluate the feasibility of the dam, geologists to evaluate the environmental impact, but also farmers who will use the water to grow new products.
 In order to build the dam it is essential that all parties are in agreement and that a solution is found that does not harm anyone but rather enriches society as a whole.

-Achieving consensus is in perfect harmony with a collaborative society, where the well-being of all is more important than individual interests.
+Achieving consensus is in perfect harmony with a collaborative society, where the well-being of all is valued.

 ### Phases